 How do you file your Saskatchewan income tax?

-Our calculator estimates your pay after taxes, but remember that filing your tax return is a separate step.
-People living in Saskatchewan need to file a federal T1 Income Tax and Benefit Return with the CRA, as well as a provincial tax return (Form SK428 and Form SK479).
+Our SK tax calculator estimates your pay after taxes, but remember that filing your tax return is a separate step.
+People living in Saskatchewan need to file a federal T1 Income Tax and Benefit Return with the CRA.
+Form SK428 calculates Saskatchewan tax and applicable provincial tax credits.
+Form SK479 is used to claim certain refundable Saskatchewan credits when applicable.

 For provincial Saskatchewan residents, there are two forms that handle the provincial tax calculations: